stanska/MigrationScriptTest/README.md

 Up method contains code which would modify database and apply the new changes Down method contains code which would rollback the new changes from database

-* **20230220142413_CreateView_ExpenseTota** - The migrations metadata file.
+* **20230220142413_CreateView_ExpenseTotal** - The migrations metadata file.
 Contains information used by EF.
 * **YYYYMMDDhhmmss_MigrationName.Designer.cs** - The migrations metadata file.
 Contains information used by EF.
-* **UniversityContextModelSnapshot** - The snapshot of your current model.
+* [**UniversityContextModelSnapshot**](./Migrations/DatabaseContextModelSnapshot.cs) - The snapshot of your current model.
 This file is used to determine what changed when adding the next migration.

 ref: https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli
 ref: https://thecodeblogger.com/2021/07/24/know-everything-about-net-ef-core-migrations/